ad1mt/RobocopyWin/README.md

-RobocopyWin provides an easy GUI front-end to the Robocopy command that comes with Windows.
+RobocopyWin provides an easy GUI front-end for the Robocopy command that comes with Windows.

-Robocopy is a command-line file backup/copy utility that comes with Windows.
+Robocopy is a command-line file backup/copy utility.

 The RobocopyWin config is stored in an .ini file.
 If you run the program with no .ini file it will create one.